musket-ml/musket_core/musket_docs/docs/generic/index.md

 ## Stages

+Sometimes you need to split your training into several stages.
+You can easily do it by adding several stage entries in your experiment configuration file.

 [stages](reference.md#stages) instruction allows to set up stages of the train process, where for each stage it is possible to set some specific training options like the number of epochs, learning rate, loss, callbacks, etc.
 Full list of stage properties can be found [here](reference.md#stage-properties).

 ```yaml
 stages: